Time-Series Foundation Models for ISP Traffic Forecasting: Methodology

 \section{Methodology}

 This section describes the experimental pipeline used to evaluate TTM-R2 (where R2 denotes the model’s release version; TTM is used throughout the paper) for ISP traffic forecasting.
 As illustrated in Figure~\ref{fig:methodology}, the workflow comprises five stages: (1) dataset preprocessing and window generation, (2) model configuration and context–horizon setup, (3) zero-shot and few-shot execution, (4) metric computation across overlapping windows, and (5) efficiency benchmarking on CPU-only mode.
-This design ensures reproducible, temporally consistent evaluation across both time resolutions and hierarchical aggregation levels.
+The evaluation workflow is dataset-agnostic and applies to other time-series datasets with fixed sampling intervals and sufficient historical context for context–horizon forecasting.